influitive/apartment/README.md

 ### Switching Databases per request

-You can have Apartment route to the appropriate database per request by adding a warden task in application.rb.
-At Influitive for instance, we route dbs based on hostname.
+You can have Apartment route to the appropriate database per request by adding a warden task in application.rb. (assuming you're using Devise or some other Warden based auth solution) At Influitive for instance, we route dbs based on subdomain.
 We do something like the following:

     Warden::Manager.on_request do |proxy|
-      if session[:user_id]
-        u = User.find(session[:user_id])
-        Apartment::Database.switch(u.database)
+      Apartment::Database.switch proxy.request.subdomain
     end

-    end
+Note that if your authentication model is a global model (ie. not multi-tenanted) you can also use `Warden::Manager.after_set_user` but if it IS multi-tenanted, you MUST switch the db before your user is set

 ### Excluding models

 If you have some models that should always access the 'root' database, you can specify this by configuring Apartment using `Apartment.configure`.
 This will yield a config object for you.
-You can set the following
+You can set excluded models like so:
-options:

     Apartment.configure do |config|
-      config.excluded_models = [User, Company]
+      config.excluded_models = [User, Company]        # these models will not be multi-tenanted, but remain in the global (public) namespace end
-      config.database_names = lambda{ Company.scoped.collect(&:database_name) }     # pass in a block to be invoked for dynamically loaded names, or array of string for static db names config.use_postgres_schemas = true      # whether or not to use postgresql schemas end

 ### Managing Migrations

-Currently, you will need to migrate each database individually.
-I'll be working on code to migrate all known databases soon.
-You can migrate any database up to the current version by
-calling:

-     Apartment::Database.migrate('database_name')
+In order to migrate all of your databases (or posgresql schemas) you need to provide a list of dbs to Apartment.
+You can make this dynamic by providing a Proc object to be called on migrations.
+This object should yield an array of string representing each database name.
+Example:

+    # Dynamically get database names to migrate
+    Apartment.configure do |config|
+      config.database_names = lambda{ Company.all.collect(&:database_name) }
+    end

+    # Use a static list of database names for migrate
+    Apartment.configure do |config|
+      config.database_names = ['db1', 'db2']
+    end

+You can then migration your databases using the rake task:

+    rake apartment:migrate

+This basically invokes `Apartment::Database.migrate(#{db_name})` for each database name supplied from `Apartment.database_names`

 ## TODO